 THE BUILDING SOCIETY 建造社

-THE BUILDING SOCIETY is a postgraduate programme Master of Science in Advanced Architectural Design.
-Students and teachers research, design and construct on site collectively, in a full-time one-year three-trimester programme to implement experimental building practice with local communities.
+It is a postgraduate program that offers a Master of Science in Advanced Architectural Design.
+Students and faculty research, design, and construct on-site collectively in a full-time, one-year, three-trimester program to implement experimental building practices with local communities.

 Image Credit: Lidia Ratoi and John Lin